 Keep in mind that the device you are testing may be significantly different from the devices available to consumers in other geographies.
 The locales available on your device may differ from those available on other devices.
 Also, the resolution and density of the device screen may differ, which could affect the display of strings and drawables in your UI.

-To change the locale or language on a device, use the Settings application.
+To change the locale or language on a device, use the Settings app.

 Testing on an Emulator

-For details about using the emulator, see See Android Emulator.
+For details about using the emulator, see Android Emulator.

 Creating and using a custom locale

 A "custom" locale is a language/region combination that the Android system image does not explicitly support.
-You can test how your application will run in a custom locale by creating a custom locale in the emulator.
+You can test how your app runs in a custom locale by creating a custom locale in the emulator.
 There are two ways to do this:

-- Use the Custom Locale application, which is accessible from the Application tab.
+- Use the Custom Locale app, which is accessible from the app tab.
 (After you create a custom locale, switch to it by pressing and holding the locale name.)

 - Change to a custom locale from the adb shell, as described below.

-When you set the emulator to a locale that is not available in the Android system image, the system itself will display in its default language.
-Your application, however, should localize properly.
+When you set the emulator to a locale that isn't available in the Android system image, the system itself displays in its default language.
+Your app, however, should localize properly.

 Changing the emulator locale from the adb shell